Overview of Malaysia Resorts. Best Resorts in Malaysia, Where to Go

 - transport accessibility

-Penang Island (Pulau Penang, also Penang) is an island and state in Malaysia on the west coast of the western (mainland) part of the country in the Andaman Sea.
-The island is located a few kilometers from the mainland coast and is connected to it by a bridge.
+Penang Island (Pulau Penang) is an island and a state in Malaysia on the west coast of the western (mainland) part of the country in the Andaman Sea.
+The island is located a few kilometers from the mainland shore and is connected to it by a bridge.

-On the island is the city of George Town, which is the capital of the state and was included in the UNESCO World Heritage List in 2008, due to its many architectural monuments.
-In general, many tourists compare the island with the city: most of the territory of the island is developed and built up, covered with a network of roads with quite heavy traffic.
+The island is home to George Town, the state capital, which was inscribed as a UNESCO World Heritage Site in 2008 due to its numerous architectural monuments.
+In general, many tourists compare the island to a city: most of the island's territory is developed and built up, covered with a network of roads with fairly heavy traffic.

-Rest in Penang is, first of all, acquaintance with cultural and historical sights, shopping, excursions and entertainment.
-Life in Penang is lively, constantly in motion, like in a big city: there are nightclubs and other entertainment venues, restaurants and shopping centers, souvenir shops and night markets.
+A vacation on Penang is, first and foremost, about getting acquainted with cultural and historical attractions, shopping, excursions, and entertainment.
+Life on Penang is lively, constantly on the move, like in a big city: there are nightclubs and other entertainment venues, restaurants and shopping centers, souvenir shops, and night markets.

-As for beach holidays, it is focused on Penang only in certain resort areas of the island.
-Most of the island's embankments outside the resort areas are muddy, with roads and skyscrapers closely adjacent to them.
-This is a "port-trade-excursion" Island, and you should not go here only for a beach holiday.
-But there are good hotels and lots of budget accommodation, a variety of restaurants, beautiful temples, parks and gardens.
+As for beach vacations, they are concentrated on Penang only in certain resort areas of the island.
+Most of the island's promenades outside the resort areas are dirty, with roads and skyscrapers adjacent right up to them.
+This is a "port-trade-excursion" island, and you shouldn't come here just for a beach vacation.
+However, it has good hotels and plenty of budget accommodation, diverse restaurants, beautiful temples, parks, and gardens.

-Weather, tourist seasons: The tourist season in Penang lasts all year round, but low and high season stand out.
-Usually the least tourists come to Penang in the period from September to November, during the rainy season.
-The highest season starts in late December and ends after Chinese New Year, usually in late January to mid-February.
+Weather, tourist seasons: The tourist season on Penang lasts all year round, but low and high seasons are distinguished.
+Usually, the fewest tourists come to Penang from September to November, during the rainy season.
+The highest season begins in late December and ends after the Chinese New Year, usually in late January – mid-February.

 Langkawi Island